The Meaning of the Devil

 Pan and Daphnis.
 Roman copy of a Hellenistic sculpture.

-About the Tarot Devil Card
+A. E. Waite about the Tarot Devil Card

 - The Magician